Our Story

 “When you change how you think about the future, you change how you act in the present.”
 Reanna Browne

 - We’re an innovation lab.
-In many ways, we work just like a science lab–we identify problems to solve, do research, run experiments, and find solutions.
+In many ways, we work like a science lab–we identify problems to solve, research, run experiments, and find solutions.

-The challenges and opportunities in the game–like access to ice time and development pathways for women–are too complex to solve with traditional, linear methods.
+The game’s challenges and opportunities–like access to ice time and development pathways for women–are too complex to solve with traditional, linear methods.
 The roots of such issues often go back a long way and take a long time to resolve.

 A lab approach focuses on digging deep to identify the real cause of an issue to create lasting change.
 It lets us see challenges from a different perspective, untangle complexity, discover new opportunities, and test ideas for solutions quickly–solutions like the Open Ice technology platform and Behind the Bench coaching accelerator.

-How we change hockey systems and culture, for good
+How do we change Hockey systems and culture for good

 Our unique process uses an adapted version of an innovation design sprint developed by Google that enables us to create scalable solutions for system change.
 Known as the FHL PowerPlay, it flows as an iterative cycle through three phases, shown below.

-We use the PowerPlay two ways: for standalone sprints hosted by the lab and for customized collaborations with like-minded brands to tackle complex problems related to growing the game for good.
+We use PowerPlay in two ways: for standalone sprints hosted by the lab and for customized collaborations with like-minded brands to tackle complex problems related to growing the game for good.

 What makes our lab approach work